t-crest/soc-comm/README.md

 ## TODO

- * Do a simple multicore device (no communication, just a register and core number) and integrate it with T-CREST
+ * Integrate a simple multicore device with T-CREST
    * A multicore "Hello World"
  * Run S4NOC with T-CREST
  * Move (copy) the fair arbiter from the Chisel book into this repo